 Around back is a slick RGB lighting strip sweeping across at a stylish angle.
 You can turn it on or off in the on-screen display (OSD), but for further effects, you’ll have to download MSI’s Mystic Light app, which operates from either a PC or a smartphone.
-The lighting syncs with compatible hardware, like, gaming keyboards, mice and headphones.
-Speaking of headphones, you can hang them on a cool hook that pops out from the left side of the bezel.
+The lighting syncs with compatible hardware, like mice (see our best gaming mouse article), as well as the best gaming keyboards and headphones.
+Speaking of headphones, you can hang yours (for help finding one, see our Best Gaming Headsets page) on a cool hook that pops out from the left side of the bezel.

 For ergonomics there’s a 5.1-inch height adjustment and 20-degree back tilt with 5-degree forward.
 Oddly, there is no swivel available; you have to slide the base to turn the screen.